-and that in turn they should show due respect to others, including those in positions of authority. and that in turn they should show due respect to others, including those in positions of authority.
-The importance of permission- seeking and giving in relationships with friends, peers and adults.
-About different types of bullying (including cyberbullying and how to get help.
-Online relationships (See Dave/Richard e-safety) The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
-The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
-That people sometimes behave differently online, including by pretending to be someone they are not.
-That people sometimes behave differently online, including by pretending to be someone they are not. that people sometimes behave differently online, including by pretending to be someone they are not.
-That people sometimes behave differently online, including by pretending to be someone they are not.
+others, including others, including

+those in positions of those in positions of

+authority. authority.

+The importance of

+permission-seeking

+and giving in

+relationships with friends, peers and

+adults.

+About different

+types of bullying (including

+cyberbullying and

+how to get help.

+Online The rules and The rules and That people That people that people That people

+relationships principles for principles for sometimes behave sometimes behave sometimes behave sometimes behave

+(See keeping safe online, keeping safe online, differently online, differently online, differently online, differently online,

+Dave/Richard e- how to recognise risks, harmful how to recognise risks, harmful including by including by including by including by

+safety) content and content and contact, pretending to be someone they are pretending to be someone they are pretending to be someone they are pretending to be someone they are

+contact, and how and how to report not. not. not. not.

+to report them. them.